-- Potatoes: I prefer to use golden, Yukon, or any white potatoes.
-Sweet potatoes are also an option.
+- Fresh potatoes: I prefer golden, Yukon gold, Russet potatoes, or any white potatoes.
+Sweet potatoes and red potatoes are also an option.

-- Oil for frying: I go into more detail below, but I recommend an oil meant for frying foods because it has a high smoke point.
+- Oil for frying: I recommend an oil meant for frying foods (like vegetable oil, canola oil, or sunflower oil) because it has a high smoke point.

 - Salt: I prefer flaked salt or sea salt.

-- Optional: You can add some freshly grated parmesan, rosemary, or truffle oil to take these up a notch.
+- Optional: Add some freshly grated parmesan, rosemary, or truffle oil to take these up a notch.

 Tips and Tricks